Head of Department: Mrs K Sarbatta

 Key Stage 3 (Years 7-9)

-1066-1485.
+1066-1603.
 This period encompasses the Norman invasion, Medieval power struggles, life in the Middle Ages, the Black Death and revolting peasants.
-Students will also learn about the Italian Renaissance.
+We also cover the Tudors, English Reformation and the end of the Tudor dynasty.

-1485-1900.
-Within this time period students will learn about the causes of the English Civil War and how it was fought, the emergence of Great Britain, the Industrial Revolution, and slavery and its’ abolition.
+1603-1900.
+Within this time period students will learn about the causes of the English Civil War and how it was fought, the emergence of Great Britain, the British Empire, the Industrial Revolution, and slavery and its’ abolition.

 The 20th century.
 Students will focus on the First World War, the Inter-War Years, The Second World War, the Holocaust, aspects of the world post-1945, and how Britain has changed since 1950.